-• Proposal 1 - Proposal fixing the number of members of our Board of Directors at seven: Approval of this proposal requires the favorable vote of a majority of the votes cast on the matter.
-Abstentions and broker non-votes will have no effect on the outcome of voting on this matter.

-- Proposal 2 Election of directors: The seven nominees who receive the highest number of "For" votes will be elected.
+- Proposal 1 Proposal fixing the number of members of our Board of Directors at nine: Approval of this proposal requires the favorable vote of a majority of the votes cast on the matter.
+Abstentions will have no effect on the outcome of voting on this matter.
+We do not expect any broker non-votes on this proposal. - Proposal 2 Election of directors: The nine nominees who receive the highest number of "For" votes will be elected.
 If you do not vote for a particular nominee, or you withhold authority for one or all nominees, your vote will have no effect on the outcome of the election.
-Broker non-votes will also have no effect on the outcome of the election. - Proposal 3 Amendment to the 2018 Plan: Approval of this proposal requires the favorable vote of a majority of the votes cast on the matter.
-Abstentions and broker non-votes will have no effect on the outcome of voting on this matter. - Proposal 4 Advisory (non-binding) vote on executive compensation, or "say-on-pay": Because this proposal calls for a non-binding advisory vote, there is no "required vote" that would constitute approval.
+Broker non-votes will also have no effect on the outcome of the election. - Proposal 3 Amendment of Restated Articles of Organization: Approval of this proposal requires the favorable vote of a majority of the shares of our common stock outstanding and entitled to vote as of the record date.
+Abstentions will have the same effect on the outcome of voting on this matter as votes against the proposal.
+We do not expect any broker non-votes on this proposal. - Proposal 4 Amendment to the 2018 Plan: Approval of this proposal requires the favorable vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of voting on this matter. - Proposal 5 Advisory (non-binding) vote on executive compensation, or "say-on-pay": Because this proposal calls for a non-binding advisory vote, there is no "required vote" that would constitute approval.
 However, our Board of Directors and the Compensation Committee will take into account the result of the vote when determining future executive compensation arrangements.
-Abstentions and broker non-votes will have no effect on the outcome of voting on this matter. - Proposal 5 Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm: Approval of this proposal requires the favorable vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of voting on this matter. - Proposal 6 Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm: Approval of this proposal requires the favorable vote of a majority of the votes cast on the matter.
 Abstentions will have no effect on the outcome of voting on this matter.
+We do not expect any broker non-votes on this proposal.